-The climate crisis requires that we decarbonize our global transportation systems.
-To meet this requirement, the purported solution for some time now has been “electrify everything”.
+The climate challenge requires that we decarbonize our global transportation systems.
+To meet this requirement, the purported solution for some time now has been “electrify everything.”
 Technical experts and the climate-concerned public alike have long pushed the idea that the future will be one of clean electricity that powers just about all aspects of our life.
-And, I bought in … at least for a time.
+And, I bought in…at least for a time.
 It wasn’t until I began studying the details surrounding the challenges of putting a battery into a car, truck, or container ship that I realized that things are much more complicated than ascribing to the aspirational motto.

 To be clear, batteries will probably make great sense for certain elements of trucking.
-In fact, well-known companies in the EV space, such as Tesla, have a product on the horizon to address medium-haul, 300 – 500-mile, operating ranges.
+In fact, well-known companies in the EV space, such as Tesla, have a product on the horizon to address medium-haul, 300-500-mile, operating ranges.
 However, specifically for long-haul routes, there is a technology more suited to the task – hydrogen fuel cell.
-Fuel cell trucks use the same basic electric drivetrain as battery trucks (and even have a battery) but due to their on-board hydrogen storage, fuel cell trucks have a much longer range, require fewer stops on long routes, can be fueled much faster, and have less risk of lost cargo capacity.
+Fuel cell trucks use the same basic electric drivetrain as battery trucks (and even have a battery) but due to their on-board hydrogen storage, fuel cell trucks have a much longer range, require fewer stops on long routes, can be fueled much faster, and can carry more cargo.
 Another major company, Daimler, is actively working with this drivetrain technology, currently testing a new product with operating ranges of 1000 km (625 miles) or more.
-In short, fuel cell trucks have many of the benefits of diesel, without the harmful emissions.
+In short, fuel cell trucks have many of the benefits of diesel-powered rigs, without the harmful emissions.

-The second reason is that hydrogen fuel cell also has the edge on electric trucks when it comes to cargo capacity.
-The 1 – 2MWh battery required for a long-haul truck will be much heavier than a full tank of diesel or a fuel cell configuration, which typically only needs a small battery of 20 – 100kWh to accompany the hydrogen.
-My analysis shows that if you start with a maximum-weight 80,000lb, Class 8 truck and assume a battery mass of 4kg/kWh, (something that has been achieved in passenger vehicles but is still unproven for the large batteries needed in heavy trucks and the cooling systems that go with them), a hydrogen fuel cell vehicle loses approximately 1,000lbs of cargo capacity whereas a battery electric vehicle would potentially lose around 5,000lbs, compared to diesel trucks of today.
-Furthermore, if we can’t get to a 4kg/kWh battery relatively soon, we can expect larger cargo capacity losses of 10,000 – 15,000lbs in the short term with the battery electric configuration.
-The smaller battery used in the hydrogen fuel cell configuration would also weigh more in this case, but even in the worst-case scenario, it would only lose approximately 2,000lbs of cargo capacity.
-All told, on average, businesses using hydrogen fuel cell trucks will enjoy all of the benefits of reduced emissions, without sacrificing much of the cargo space they need.
+The second reason is that hydrogen fuel cell-powered trucks also have the edge on electric trucks when it comes to cargo capacity.
+The 1-2MWh battery required for a long-haul truck will be much heavier than a full tank of diesel or a fuel cell configuration, which typically only needs a small battery of 20-100kWh to accompany the hydrogen.
+My analysis shows that if you start with a maximum-weight 80,000 pounds, Class 8 truck and assume a battery mass of 4kg/kWh (something that has been achieved in passenger vehicles but is still unproven for the large batteries needed in heavy trucks and the cooling systems that go with them).
+A hydrogen fuel cell vehicle loses approximately 500 pounds of cargo capacity, whereas a battery electric vehicle would potentially lose around 4,000 pounds, compared to diesel trucks of today.
+Furthermore, if we can’t get to a 4kg/kWh battery relatively soon, we can expect larger cargo capacity losses of 8,000–15,000 pounds in the short-term with the battery electric configuration.
+The smaller battery used in the hydrogen fuel cell configuration would also weigh more in this case, but even in the worst-case scenario it would only lose approximately 1,000 pounds of cargo capacity.
+All told, on average, businesses using hydrogen fuel cell trucks will enjoy most of the benefits of reduced emissions, without sacrificing much of the cargo space they need.
 In fact, their carrying capacity would be comparable to current diesel fleets.

-Now, there are some applications where it does make sense to use battery electric trucks over their hydrogen fuel cell counterparts.
-For shorter trips, say 400-mile roundtrip regional delivery, or for smaller trucks, the TCO for a battery electric truck compares well to hydrogen fuel cell vehicles.
+Now, there are applications where it does make sense to use battery electric trucks over their hydrogen fuel cell counterparts.
+For shorter trips, say 400-mile roundtrip regional delivery, or for smaller trucks, a battery electric truck compares well to a hydrogen fuel cell vehicle.
 Charging infrastructure is also more developed, cheaper, and less complex than hydrogen fueling stations, and the TRL, or technology readiness level, is higher for electric drivetrains since the technology has been on the market for longer.
-However, for long-haul heavy truck operation – something that in the U.S. still makes up 40% of truck routes, consumes 75% of all diesel fuel used by the trucking sector (29 billion gallons of diesel, 3.9 quads), and accounts for roughly 17% of transportation GHG emissions, or 330MMtonnes of CO2 per year – the future probably includes a lot of hydrogen.
+However, specifically for long-haul heavy trucks – which consume 49% of all diesel fuel used by the freight trucking sector in the U.S. and accounts for roughly 13% of transportation GHG emissions, or 211 million tonnes of CO2e per year – the future probably includes a lot of hydrogen.